rstofi/arcane_suite/Documentation/Backlog.rst

         - to have the times, and RA, Dec coordinates added to the OTF field names file

     - add functionality of:
-        - getting the synthesised beam parameters from a fits file
         - make a separate file for (unit) conversions

 Known bugs/issues